anjalisilva/gateCounts/README.md

 ## Tutorials

-For tutorials, refer to the vignette: currently under construction.
+For tutorials, refer to the vignette:

 ``` r
 browseVignettes("gateCounts")